proemmer/Basel/README.md

 ###Filter

-In this namespace ther ase some filters which can used.
+In this namespace ther are some filters which can used.

 ##UWP Sample APP